Commission on the Status of Women (CSW)

 APPROXIMATE COMMITTEE SIZE: 80 Double DELEGATIONS

-The Committee on the Status of Women (CSW) is a functional commission of the UN Economic and Social Council (ECOSOC) with the purpose of promoting gender equality and women’s empowerment globally.
-Together, the 45 member states of the CSW seek to resolve the most pressing issues facing women such as economic empowerment, access to education and healthcare, and political representation.
-Established in 1946, the CSW meets annually to assess progress on women’s rights, address emerging issues, and develop policies to advance gender equality worldwide.
-Topic A will address the impact of gender inequality in intellectual property rights, which hinders women’s ability to protect and benefit from their innovations, limiting their role in research and entrepreneurship.
-Topic B explores gender disparities in disaster relief, where women often face greater risks and fewer resources, delaying recovery and deepening inequality.
+The Committee on the Status of Women (CSW) is a functional commission of the UN Economic and Social Council (ECOSOC) to promote gender equality and women’s rights globally.
+Together, the 45 member states of the CSW seek to resolve the most pressing issues facing women, such as economic empowerment, access to education and healthcare, and political representation.

 TOPICS